-The purpose of this procedure is to give specific guidance to assist the West Virginia School of Osteopathic Medicine (WVSOM) with implementation of, and ensure institutional compliance with, Institutional Policy ST-01: Academic and Professional Standards, in regards to grade appeals.
+The purpose of this procedure is to give specific guidance to assist the West Virginia School of Osteopathic Medicine (WVSOM) with implementation of, and ensure institutional compliance with, Institutional Policy DO-01: Academic and Professional Standards, in regards to grade appeals.

 This procedure applies to any situation whereby a student wishes to appeal a course grade.
 Only the final grade of a course in Years 1 & 2 may be appealed.
 Only a failing course grade may be appealed in Years 3 & 4.